Basudev008/placement-cell/views/readme.md

 Passport: Passport is authentication middleware for Node.js

+fast-csv: to download report of students in csv format

 Setup
-Run npm install to install required dependencies Create .env file in config directory Environment Variables:
+Run npm install to install required dependencies.

 PORT = [Your Port]
 SECRET = [Your Secret]